Wichamir/gdlambda/README.md

 ## Installation

-Copy GDLambda directory into addons directory of your project.
+Copy addons/gdlambda directory into the addons directory of your project.

 ## Usage